lonelyStar211/fb_quit_smoking_app/README.md

 CRAVINGS FROM TIME TO TIME AND THEY PASS AWAY TILL NEXT TIME.

-THIS APP IS INTENDED TO BE USEFUL AS MUCH AS POSSIBLE HOWEVER IT IS UP TO YOU HOW TO USE IT AND HOW TO QUIT FOR GOOD SMOKING...
+THIS APP IS INTENDED TO BE USEFUL AS MUCH AS POSSIBLE HOWEVER IT IS UP TO YOU HOW TO USE IT AND HOW TO QUIT FOR GOOD SMOKING...pioint

 I WISH ALL OF US ALL THE BEST AND HOPE BOTH OF US WILL ONE DAY BE ABLE TO BE EX-SMOKERS.